gigatskhondia/gigala/README.md

 At present, Gigala software consists of topology optimization module, and offshore pipelay dynamics module (now separated into [Ocean Intella](https://github.com/gigatskhondia/ocean_intella) software).
 It uses artificial intelligence to assist an engineer in her design.
 You can use it as research or engineering analysis tool to design different physical components and elements.

-Gigala is a pre-industrial grade software capable of a conceptual design for simple components like pins, hinges or small elements within the power of a personal computer.
+Gigala is a pre-industrial grade software capable of conceptual design for simple components like pins, hinges or small elements within the power of a personal computer.

 Philosophy  of the software:
 * free (accessibility)